pete-the-programmer/tdd-ex-tdd-final/index.md

     | Tortoise  |            3 |      8.3  |
     | Hare      |            1 |     -2.5  |
     | Hare      |            5 |      9.5  |

+## Instructions

+Writing the tests first, create a calculator that can generate the score for a selected character and number of prizes opened.

+HINT: Write a test case for each row of the BA's table.
+Make each row go green _before_ moving to the next row.

+## Next step

+Don't move on until you have completely finished this page.

+When you have finished, you may move on to [phase 2](phase2.md)